Top 15 Best NBA Players of All Time

 6. Bill Russell

 Bill Russell was a center for the Boston Celtics.
 His career began in 1956 as a professional NBA player, where he remained until his retirement in 1969.
 He became the first black coach in NBA history in 1966, becoming the player-coach for the Celtics.
 His first season as a player-coach was unsuccessful, ending the Boston championship win streak at eight.
-However, he learned from his mistakes and won the next two, cementing his place as one of the best NBA players of all time.
+However, he learned from his mistakes and won the next two, cementing his place as an NBA legend.

 Russell won the NBA Championship 11 times, making him the player with the most championships in NBA history.
-His win percentage was out of this world at 85%, winning 11 of his 13 appearances.
+His NBA Finals win percentage is an impressive 85%, winning 11 of his 13 appearances.
 He was a five-time NBA Most Valuable Player and made it to 12 All-Star games.
 He was a four-time NBA rebounding champion, with a regular season career average of 22.5 rebounds per game.
-Russell made the NBA 25th, 35th, 50th, and 75th Anniversary Teams, sealing his place on our top 15.
+Russell made the NBA 25th, 35th, 50th, and 75th Anniversary Teams, sealing his place in our list of the best NBA players ever.

 • Height: 6 ft 10 (2.08m)